 a.
 Compliance Officer.
-LIBERTY employs a designated Chief Compliance Officer ("Compliance Officer"), John Carvelli, who reports directly to LIBERTY's Chief Executive Officer and Board of Directors and chairs LIBERTY's Regulatory Compliance Committee.
-The Compliance Officer also oversees LIBERTY's Special Investigation Unit and FWA Program.
+LIBERTY employs a designated Chief Compliance Officer ("Compliance Officer"), Marzena Fercz, who reports directly to LIBERTY's Chief Executive Officer ("CEO") and Board of Directors, and chairs LIBERTY's Regulatory Compliance Committee.
+The Compliance Officer also oversees LIBERTY's Special Investigation Unit ("SIU") and FWA Program.
 The Compliance Officer has ongoing access to legal counsel through both LIBERTY's Legal department and external attorneys, as necessary.

 LIBERTY's Compliance Officer is responsible for developing and implementing policies, procedures, and practices designed to ensure compliance with all regulatory and contractual requirements impacting LIBERTY.
-The Compliance Officer coordinates and oversees day-to-day compliance activities including, ensuring that compliance issues are properly and consistently addressed as they arise, and that appropriate compliance assurance reviews, investigations, audits, and inquiries are conducted.
+The Compliance Officer coordinates and oversees day-to-day compliance activities including ensuring that compliance issues are properly and consistently addressed as they arise, and that appropriate compliance assurance reviews, investigations, audits, and inquiries are conducted.
 The Compliance Officer is also responsible for ensuring FDRs and other subcontractors complete appropriate training at the time of contracting and annually thereafter, such as Compliance and FWA training, as applicable.
-In addition, the Compliance Officer is responsible for overseeing appropriate responses to all reports, complaints and questions raised about compliance issues.
+In addition, the Compliance Officer is responsible for overseeing appropriate responses to all reports, complaints, and questions raised about compliance issues.
 As such, LIBERTY's Compliance Officer serves as the Compliance Program point of contact to whom all LIBERTY and its Covered Persons may report concerns and raise questions about compliance.
-LIBERTY's Compliance Officer is also responsible for overseeing all ongoing activities related to the development, implementation, maintenance of and adherence to LIBERTY's policies and procedures covering the privacy of, and access to, patient health information in compliance with federal and state laws, and LIBERTY's information privacy practices.
+Concerns may be reported to the Chief Compliance Officer or Market Compliance Officer (see table on page 9) by calling LIBERTY's dedicated, confidential Compliance Hotline, available 24 hours a day, 7 days a week: